Skip to main content

 Too many older adults neglect to seek help for their anxiety due to shame and a lack of understanding about mental illness.
 That’s why it’s important to know that an anxiety disorder is not something you can control or will away.
 It’s considered a chronic health condition that requires medical treatment, just like diabetes or high blood pressure.
 Anxiety disorders are generally treated using talk therapy, medication, or a combination of both.

 • Talk therapy (also called psychotherapy or counseling) is conducted one-on-one with a therapist or counselor.
 Many anxiety sufferers benefit from a type of therapy called exposure therapy.
 It involves tackling your fears head-on in order to become more comfortable with those activities or objects.
 Cognitive behavioral therapy (CBT) is another therapeutic approach used with anxiety disorders.
 CBT helps you identify harmful, anxiety-provoking thought patterns and work on changing them.
+Many therapists now offer online therapy services, which are a convenient alternative to traveling to a provider’s office.

 How can older adults manage anxiety?